|

 cost state and local government $44.3

+million a year.
 SB 803 will also jeopardize

 public safety due to population caps on